Barberton Makhonjwa Mountains

 Assessment information

+The failure of the provincial conservation authority to protect the site and to actively damage the features that constitute the OUV in undertaking construction works on the Barberton-Mahonjwa Mountains WH site Geotrail raises concerns around the effective protection and management of the site.
 Threats due to almost half the key geosites demonstrating the values of the site being offsite with no buffer zone was cited as a threat during IUCNs review, and in the World Heritage Committee's summary and recommendations at the time of inscription in 2018.
-There are also threats due to ongoing timber harvest, grazing, farming and mining on and adjacent to the WHS.
-Finally, the lack of geological expertise in the management, interpretation and education at the site was identified as a threat for a WHS listed solely for criterion (viii).
+There are also threats due to ongoing timber harvest, grazing, farming and mining on and adjacent to the WH site.
+Finally, whilst the lack of geological expertise in the management, interpretation and education at the site was identified as a threat for a site listed solely for criterion (viii), it has still not been addressed and has taken on a new threat level with incidents such as the works on the Geotrail and the presence of unscrupulous illegal collectors.

 Other Human Disturbances

-(More than 45% of the geosites that support OUV are located outside the WHS Boundaries)
+(More than 45% of the geosites that support OUV are located outside the site boundaries)

 Inside site